calculquebec/cq-formation-advanced-python/ul-20160216/01-stack.md

 ### Matplotlib

-Widely used plotting library, mostly used for visualisation and data analytics.
+Widely used plotting library, mostly used for visualization and data analytics.

 Reference: [http://matplotlib.org/](http://matplotlib.org/)